Aloo Gosht: Pakistani Style Meat and Potato Curry

 Aloo Gosht

-Aloo Gosht, or meat with potato curry, is one of the popular dishes among cuisines from the Indian subcontinent, such as Bangladesh, India, and Pakistan.
+Aloo Gosht, or meat with potato curry, is a popular dish across cuisines from the Indian subcontinent, including Bangladesh, India, and Pakistan.

-The dish is traditionally enjoyed as a part of celebrations such as Eid feast, birthdays, weddings, gatherings with family and friends, etc.ย Itโs a delicious meat curry to enjoy with rice, often served with plain Basmati rice, Chicken Pilau rice, Vegetable Pilau rice, or Biryani rice.
-And traditionally, that is how most people enjoy the potato and meat curry.
+The dish is traditionally enjoyed at celebrations such as Eid feasts, birthdays, weddings, and family and friends gatherings.
+It’s a delicious meat curry to enjoy with rice, often served with plain Basmati rice, Chicken Pilau rice, Vegetable Pilau rice, or Biryani rice.
+And traditionally, that is how most people enjoy the potato-and-meat curry.

-However, if you wish to, there is nothing wrong with eating your meat and potato curry with naan bread, chapati, or pitta bread.
+However, if you wish, there is nothing wrong with eating your meat and potato curry with naan, chapati, or pitta bread.
 However, I would choose naan bread with my Aloo Gosht because the fluffy naan bread soaks up the gravy better.
-But itโs your choice.
+But it’s your choice.

-But after tweaking so many recipes countless times, I have settled with this recipe.
-Because I find this one has well-balanced spices without overpowering aroma or taste.ย
+But after tweaking so many recipes countless times, I have settled on this recipe.
+Because I find this one has well-balanced spices without an overpowering aroma or taste.

-Thanks to the meat broth from slow cooking, the dish will taste rich, yet itโs delightfully light when you pair it with rice.
-Itโs definitely a dish for comfort.
+Thanks to the slow-cooked meat broth, the dish will taste rich yet delightfully light when paired with rice.
+It’s definitely a comfort dish.
 Like on cold, weathered days.
-The spices will tantalize your tastebuds and simultaneously warm your body.ย
+The spices will tantalize your taste buds and simultaneously warm your body.

 You can choose any red meat that you like.
-Goatโs meat, beef, and lamb are all good dishes choices.
+Goat’s meat, beef, and lamb are all good dish choices.
 However, I prefer lamb.
-Not only itโs easier to get from my local halal butcher, but it also tastes more flavourful, in my opinion.
+Not only is it easier to get from my local halal butcher, but it also tastes more flavourful, in my opinion.

-But I leave the meat choice to you according to your preference.
+But I leave the meat choice to you, based on your preference.

 When it comes to potatoes, any potatoes should be good.
 The only thing to note is that new potatoes or Charlotte potatoes are better options.
-Because they have a creamy texture and donโt break easily.ย
+They have a creamy texture and don’t break easily.

 Now, the masala.

 Masala literally means mixed spices.
-In Pakistani/ Indian cooking, the masala refers to the mixed-sauce base when cooking curries.
+In Pakistani/Indian cooking, the masala refers to the mixed-sauce base used for curries.

 Likewise, the masala in this Aloo Gosht is the sauce base you make by mixing the spices and tomatoes.